 Manual are usually written by equipment builders.
 Their designers have lots of important information, but they don’t have the real-world experience of running the machines in production for extended periods.
 We collect information from the manuals, the drawings, and from the vendors themselves, but we also consult technicians and engineers who have practical operating knowledge.

 What do you get?

 World Class Solutions (WCS) have been helping organizations find and use the right knowledge for over 25 years.
 It was founded by engineer, consultant, and author Pat Hough in 1992.

-On 1st January 2020, Pat and his team launched a revolutionary solution called the Instant Knowledge Programme.
+On 1st January 2020, Pat and his team launched a new development solution called the Instant Knowledge Programme.
 The goal is to give every manager, engineer, technician and operator instant access to the knowledge they need for their jobs.
 The programme builds on the success of the Instant Knowledge Packs.

-If you’re interested in simplifying the technical knowledge in your area please get in touch.
+If you’re interested in simplifying technical knowledge in your department please get in touch.
 We’ll show you how Instant Knowledge can help you achieve your goals.